 Information on the roll-out of the vaccination programme can be found here.

-Hanover will implement the new Government Rules and will work with you to ensure that everyone’s safety is maintained and Covid 19 infections do not occur within our developments.
+Hanover will implement the Government Rules and will work with you to ensure that everyone’s safety is maintained and Covid-19 infections do not occur within our developments.
 We will continue delivering our key services with your services depending on what type of housing you live in.